 Table 5.13.
 Noun collocates in metaphoric dataset (minimum frequency of 5)

-On first glance, the items can be divided into two semantic groups: the first relating to BODY PARTS (eyes, face, breast, cheeks, bosom and heart), and the second referring to EMOTIONS/ABSTRACT CONCEPTS (love, passion, hope).
+On first glance, the items can be divided into two semantic groups: the first relating to body parts (eyes, face, breast, cheeks, bosom and heart), and the second referring to emotions/abstract concepts (love, passion, hope).
 Life is too general for this category but can also be described as abstract.
 Fire stands out because of its concrete, physical, non-human reference, as well as semantically related to a real, physical flame.
 A look at the individual concordance lines shows that the nouns in the first set most often depict the location of the flame (37 out of 44 occurrences).
 Furthermore, 30 of these 37 instances (81.08%) reflect a physical expression (metaphorically) of emotion or feeling.
 Thus flames in one’s breast or cheeks or bosom most often conveys feelings of anger, passion, or hate (etc.).
-The body part is metaphorically depicted as the PHYSICAL LOCATION of and thus semantically associated with a feeling or passion.
+The body part is metaphorically depicted as the physical location of and thus semantically associated with a feeling or passion.
 The exception to this is eyes where half of the instances refer to an external flame (i.e. from a lamp or a candle) which is reflected in the eyes (or also on the cheeks in some instances), such as and the fever flame glitters in her eyes.
 Overall, there is fairly even distribution (both right and left) of body part collocates occurring with flame, with the exception of face, which appears only on the left.
 Amongst the left positions (L1-L5) there is no single fixed position however.
 Prepositions would be expected to precede the body part collocates as the location of the emotion.
 In fact, there are only three instances of flame in his/her eyes and one instance of flame that burns in his heart, though all the instances of breast collocating with flame are associated with a prepositional phrase.
 These are shown in Figure 5.5:

 [INSERT FIGURE 5.5 HERE]